ccontavalli/sbexr/README.md

      of sbexr, it generated simple ".json" files that required no API server to run on your hosting provider - and still provide full search functionality.

+   * Finish implementing full text search in source code.
+Almost there.

    * Write support for MACRO tracking and expansion.

    * Turn proof of concept lock tracking and function pointer analysis in